MinMaxXYZ/2d/silhouette-detection/README.md

 - Convert to grayscale and normalize
 - Apply gaussian blur and Canny edge detector
 - Dilate to close gaps
+- Flood fill the image from borders
+- Erode to account for previous dilation
+- Find largest contour
+- Mask original image
 - Apply the freeman 8 connected chain codes

 ## How to run it